neil-ca-moore/neil-ca-moore.github.io/_drafts/2015-06-10-objects-and-pointers-2.markdown

 unique_ptr
 ===========
-The simplest way to get close to value semantics with pointers is definitely std::unique_ptr.
+The simplest way to get closer to value semantics with pointers is definitely std::unique_ptr.
 An area of memory is guaranteed to be uniquely owned.

 {% highlight c++ linenos %}
 {% include_relative unique.hpp %}